ngnlang/ngn/README.md

 ### `lit` vs `static`

-- When using either one, you can only assign literals like a number, string, boolean, or array.
 - With `lit`, all instances are replaced with the literal value at compile time.
 - With `static`, all instances are a reference to a single memory address, of the stored data, at runtime.